HPHT Technology Verification, Validation, and Regulatory Requirements: HPHT Riser Technology Challenges

 About

-Daniel has over 17 years experience in deep water equipment design, manufacturing, testing, supply, offshore installation and inspection.
-As part of his early career roles and responsibilities he conducted global riser analysis, using finite element analysis (FEA) programs such as flexcom, to evaluate the strength and fatigue performance of riser system for major oil and gas operators.
-In addition to FEA work, spent several years designing, supplying and installing monitoring system for top tensioned riser (TTR’s), steel catenary risers (SCR’s), subsea jumpers and manifolds as well as tensioner systems.
+Daniel has over 18 years’ experience in deep water riser design, manufacturing, testing, supply, offshore installation and inspection.
+He has extensive experience in global riser analysis, riser system strength and fatigue evaluation and spent several years designing, supplying and installing monitoring systems for top tensioned risers, steel catenary risers, subsea jumpers, manifolds and tensioner systems.

-The past 12 years have been spent overseen internal and external equipment design, manufacturing, quality, testing and delivery.
-Daniel has worked with and travelled to vendors throughout the world evaluating forging, machining and assembly facilities.
-As well as subsea equipment delivery management he have also been involved in a number of specialty subsea inspection campaign which included the development, testing and offshore inspection of critical subsea infrastructure.
-He has been the offshore installation lead and been involved with multiple subsea systems working with operators and drilling contractors to install equipment in accordance with procedures and safe working practices.
+His current focus is managing the design, manufacturing, quality, testing and delivery of subsea hardware, of which he has personally overseen the delivery of more than $75M of subsea equipment.
+As well as subsea equipment delivery management, he has been involved in several specialty subsea NDE inspection campaigns including the development, testing and offshore inspection of critical subsea infrastructure.
+As the offshore installation lead on numerous projects, he has been involved with multiple subsea systems working with operators and drilling contractors to install equipment in accordance with procedures and safe working practices.